acedemand/cfcr/README.md

 - Change the main manifest (cfcr.yml) parameters according to your Bosh cloud-config.

 - If Bosh Director VM doesn't have Credhub, "--vars-store=creds.yml" parameter need to be added to "bosh deploy ..." command.
 Kubeconfig script should be modified also.
-See cfcr/set-kubeconfig.sh
+See cfcr/set-kubeconfig.sh. ca-cert file -which is used by set-kubeconfig script- should include tls-kubernetes/ca value of creds.yml file.

 References